gabbyiorg/final_project/README.md

 - filename.py.
 A module with a functions to obtain from the user the initial excel table from the scientific paper.
 - subset.py.
 Contains 2 functions to create 3 new dataframes for the 3 different kind of variants this program handles.
 - get_groups.py.
 A module that contains a function to separate all my groups from the regex group names.
-- aatrans.py.
-A module that contains a translator for Amino Acids' single letter code to three letter code.
+- vnt_functions.py.
+A module that contains a translator for Amino Acids' single letter code to three letter code; a text "cleaner"; and a graphing function.
 - variants.py.
 This module holds 4 classes that define most of the program's functionality.

 ## Background information: